SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/01-working-with-openrefine.md

 2. Click the down arrow next to the `scientificName` column.
 Choose `Edit Column` > `Split into several columns...`
 3. In the pop-up, in the `Separator` box, replace the comma with a space (the box will look empty when you're done).
 4. Important!
 Uncheck the box that says `Remove this column`.
 5. Click `OK`.
-You will get some new columns called `scientificName 1` and `scientificName 2`.
+You will get some new columns called `scientificName 1`, `scientificName 2`, `scientificName 3`, etc.
-6. Notice that in some cases `scientificName 1` and `scientificName 2` are empty (you can check by text faceting the column).
+6. Notice that in some cases these newly created columns are empty (you can check by text faceting the column).
 Why?
 What do you think we can do to fix it?
+(They are empty because the `scientificName` column contained blank spaces.)

 <!--
 The entries that have data in `scientificName 3` and `scientificName 4` but not the first two `scientificName` columns